 Children love to get dirty with paint, dirt, food etc. Can you set up a place in your house for you and your kids to paint together?
 Can you play outside together?
-What about making a fun meal together?
+What about having a fun meal together?
 Nature and creating can be relaxing.

 3. Act like a kid again

 If you have children, play with them on their level.
 Let them lead the play.
 Step into their world and let them be the boss.
 Enjoy the time off.
 If you don’t have kids, allow yourself to act like one.
 Sleep in, stay in your comfortable clothes, watch cartoons, and stay present.
 Small children live in the moment.
-They enjoy the toy, or their imaginary play world and forget about anything else around them.
+They enjoy the toy or their imaginary play world and forget about anything else around them.

 4. Express your feelings through play

 Emotions can be felt in our body.
-Small children are great at expressing with their bodies; they jump and dance when they are excited.
+Small children are great at expressing themselves with their bodies; they jump and dance when excited.
 Turn on some music and dance it off, or get some playdough and express with your hands.
 What other ways can you think of to express physically?

 5. Set time aside to play or relax every day